sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_defense.md

 ---
 #THESIS DEFENSE

-Thesis Defenses will be open to NYU Faculty, Staff, and Students.
-Date, Time, and MAGNET Room to be determined.

 The Thesis Defense Panel is comprised of:
 * One or both IDM Co-Directors
 * Your Project Advisor
 * An External Examiner

-(OPTIONAL) Your Thesis Accountability Partner and Thesis Peers can also attend your presentation and Q&A.
+The presentation and Q&A sections of your Thesis Defense are open to anyone.
+Date, Time, and MAGNET Room to be determined.
+I recommend that your Thesis Accountability Partner and Thesis Peers attend.
 See descriptions of these [thesis roles](thesis_roles.md).

 ##THESIS DEFENSE SCHEDULE